a-karma/Bogor_Workshop/DAY_5/Session1.md

 # Applications of Genomics in Wildlife Conservation

 ## Day 5 - Modelling gene flow
-In this session we will use f-statistics to formally test
+In this session we will explore the admixtool suite and run some tests on f-statistics

 ### Introduction